-Mass Transit Account – Expenses for a bus, train, subway, or vanpool if the transportation is in connection with travel between an employee’s home and employer, up to $270 per month.
+Mass Transit Account – Expenses for a bus, train, subway, or vanpool if the transportation is in connection with travel between an employee’s home and employer, up to the monthly IRS limit.

-Parking Account – Expenses for eligible workspace parking expenses, parking costs at or near their primary work location, or parking costs at the place to access transportation to work, such as a train station or vanpool stop, up to $270 per month.
+Parking Account – Expenses for eligible workspace parking expenses, parking costs at or near their primary work location, or parking costs at the place to access transportation to work, such as a train station or vanpool stop, up to the monthly IRS limit.

 How it Works

 Employees decide how and where to spend their commuting dollars.
 After registering the account, an employee would select and order bus or transit passes, transit authority smart cards, tickets, commuter checks, or reloadable commuter check cards to pay for their qualified commuting expenses.

 For ongoing, commuter-related expenses, employees can set up a recurring order which automatically generates their transit order or pays their contracted parking vendor.
 If the employee’s commuting needs change, they can adjust or discontinue their order.

 Employees can also pay their contracted parking vendor directly.
 If they use multiple parking lots or only park occasionally, they can still use the transportation services benefit.
 They would simply submit a claim for reimbursement, along with their parking receipts or other documentation.

 Money deducted from an employee’s paycheck before taxes will be used to pay for their transit or parking order.
 If an employee’s order exceeds the monthly limits, the additional amount can be deducted from their paycheck after taxes.